17 Reasons You're Overeating (And How to Stop!)

 Pringles and Skittles Are Lying on Your Counter

 Putting the wrong foods in easily-seen, easily-reached places is one surefire way to urge on overeating.
 "Ever heard of 'out of sight, out of mind?'
 Well, you can't eat the things you don't have, and you're less likely to eat them if they aren't right in front of you," says Rebecca Lewis, RD for HelloFresh.
 "Instead, place bowls of fruits and veggies out on the counter and ditch the display of unhealthy snacks."
-Pro-tip: Make sure none of these 50 Unhealthiest Foods on the Planet are on your counter, fridge, or a stone's throw away from your kitchen, ever.
+Pro-tip: Make sure none of the unhealthiest foods on the planet are on your counter, fridge, or a stone's throw away from your kitchen to avoid overeating them.

 You're a Multitasking Master